iulian-stoicescu/elasticsearch-interactive-service/README.md

           the elasticsearch cluster.
 I've just decided to do it this way in order to better understand how the Java Client API works for elasticsearch
     - the GET endpoints were requested in the assignment
+        - for the GET by domain endpoint, I initially decided to make a GetRequest to elasticsearch given that the `domain` is actually the id for the documents stored in elasticsearch.
+This would translate to a really fast response to the user.
+However, there was a small note in the assignment that
+          said: `Human input data can be quite dirty.
+Make sure you account for that so that your storing and querying strategies can accommodate incomplete or malformed input.` As a result, I modified the GetRequest to a SearchRequest where I also set the `fuzziness` parameter to `AUTO`, which means that elasticsearch will automatically determine an appropriate level of fuzziness based on the length of the term.
+As an example, calling the api with `value=lealvidoeproductions.comm` would still return the company corresponding to this domain `lealvideoproductions.com`
     - the PUT endpoint was created to be called from the other application named `veridion` to update the companies with the data extracted from the websites html pages
     - the DELETE endpoint was created just for testing purposes